bateshot/rebase_demo/README.md

 A "playground" for rebase training.

-Will contain two lines and a footer
+Will contain four lines and a two line footer.

 Adding the first line.